Creating To-Do Lists In WordPress

 This section lets you configure user permissions and capabilities for Group and Master List types …

-If you have selected the Individual List type, the only setting applicable in this section is the View To-Do List permission …
+If you have selected Individual List, the only configurable option that applies in this section is the View To-Do List permission …

-If you plan to configure user permissions and capabilities for Group and Master List types, select the highest level capabilities that you would like users to have access to for each option …
+If you plan to set up user permissions and capabilities for Group and Master List types, select the highest level capabilities that you would like users to have access to for each option …

 - Subscribers: Read